Breast Cancer: What you need to know

 Understanding Breast Cancer:

 Chances are you know someone whose life has been touched by breast cancer.
-In Canada, it’s the most common type of cancer in women: one in nine will develop breast cancer, and one in 30 will die of the disease.
+In Canada, it’s the most common type of cancer in women: one in eight will develop breast cancer, and one in 31 will die of the disease.
 (Breast cancer is rare in men, but it does happen, accounting for less than one percent of cases.)

 Advancements in research, screening and treatment have improved survival rates over the past 30 years, but breast cancer remains a life-altering disease with serious physical and emotional effects.